microtrain/bootcamp/99-Appendix/Cloud/DigitalOcean.md

 ## DocumentRoot /var/www
 ```

-Add a ```ServerName``` directive, replace MYDOAMIN.TLD with the lowercase version of your doamin name.
+Add a ```ServerName``` directive, replace MYDOAMIN.TLD with the lowercase version of your domain name.

 ```sh
 ServerName MYDOMAIN.TLD